Table of Contents

 Call us at (602) 254-8880, it’s free & confidential.

 It is impossible to talk about an Adoption in Arizona without discussing the Termination of the biological Parents’ Rights to the child.
 Below you will find that we have separated the following information into two parts: (1) Adoption, and (2) Termination of Parental Rights.
 This information provides a general overview of the adoption laws and adoption process in Arizona, as well as a very specific description of the termination of parental rights process.
 Normally, if it is anticipated that the biological parent will contest the Adoption, then you proceed to Termination before you can adopt.
 If the parent will not contest the adoption (i.e. an “Uncontested Adoption”) then you can proceed directly to Adoption, and Termination will automatically occur per Arizona Revised Statute §8-106 (providing proper notice is given).
 The difference between the two scenarios is critical, and you should hire a knowledgeable attorney before adopting a child in Arizona or terminating parental rights.
-Whether in the Phoenix metro area or elsewhere in Arizona, feel free to contact The Cantor Law Group or call us at (602) 254-8880 at your convenience to schedule a Free Consultation!
+Whether in the Phoenix metro area or elsewhere in Arizona, feel free to contact The Cantor Law Group or call us at (602) 254-8880 at your convenience to schedule a Free Consultation with a Phoenix Adoption Lawyer!

 David Cantor explains the Adoption Process and Termination of Parental Rights in Arizona: